XHunter74/Task-Executor/README.md

 # TaskExecutor

-TaskExecutor is a .NET 8.0 console application that provides a concurrency-controlled task execution framework.
+TaskExecutor is a .NET 6.0 library that provides a concurrency-controlled task execution framework.
 It allows you to enqueue tasks and execute them with a specified level of concurrency.

 ## Features